powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

 `(String suffix, String ext)` as parameters, you still have the possibility to use files that do not correspond to the base name and data extension by using the methods with `(String filename)` as parameter, excluding the compression extension if there is one.

+In addition to filtering with the regex parameter, in directory datasources the method `listNames(String regex)` filters filenames to only keep those starting with the basename.

 (archivedatasources)=
 ### Archive DataSource